-Listening CLB Level: 1-2 Speaking CLB Level: 1-2 Reading CLB Level: 1-2 Writing CLB Level: 1-2 Real-World Task Goal(s) Understand simple requests for information in an emergency.
+Listening CLB Level: 2-3 Speaking CLB Level: 2-3 Reading CLB Level: 2-3 Writing CLB Level: 2-3 Real-World Task Goal(s) Understand simple requests for information in an emergency.
 Respond to questions about an emergency.
-Understand basic details in simple information about emergencies.
+Understand basic details in simple information about an emergency.
 Complete an emergency contact form with personal information.
-Context/ Background Information situation in terms of services; of different types of emergencies (e between a non-emergency situa e.g., fire, theft, break and enter, ency response (fire, ambulance a a major health emergency; CLB Getting Things Done Getting Things Done Getting Things Done Reproducing Information Competency Area(s) and Statements Understand expressions used to request assistance in situations of immediate Make and respond to simple requests related to immediate personal needs.
-Get information from:CLB 1: Very short, simple formatted texts.
-Copy letters, numbers, words for personal use. personal need.
-Comprehending Information Sharing Information • CLB 2: Short, simple formatted texts.
-Getting Things Done Complete very short simple Understand very simple, information about highly familiar, concrete topics Give basic (expanded for CLB 2) personal information in response to direct questions from a supportive listener. • CLB 2: Give basic descriptions in response to questions.
-CLB 1: Recognize names, numbers and some basic details in very simple, short texts related to everyday situations and immediate needs.
-CLB 2: Understand the purpose and some basic details in very simple short texts related to everyday, situations. or simplified forms that only require only basic personal identification information • CLB 1: Up to 5 personal identification items • CLB 2: Up to 10 items.
+Context/ Background Information situation in terms of services; of different types of emergencies (e between a non-emergency situa e.g., fire, theft, break and enter, ency response (fire, ambulance a a major health emergency; CLB Competency Area(s) and Statements Getting Things Done Understand expressions used to make and respond to requests in situations of immediate personal need.
+Comprehending Information Understand short, simple, information about highly familiar, concrete topics.
+Getting Things Done Make and respond to simple requests related to immediate personal needs.
+Sharing Information CLB 2: Give expanded basic personal information to a supportive listener.
+CLB 3: Ask for and give information about immediate needs.
+CLB 2: Understand the purpose and some basic details in very simple, short texts related to personally relevant situations.
+CLB 3: Understand the purpose, main idea and some details in simple short texts related to personally relevant situations.
+Getting Things Done Complete short simple forms that only require basic personal or familiar identification information • CLB 2: Up to 10 personal identification items • CLB 3: 12 to 15 items.

-Language Focus vocabulary to describe a medic damaged), fire emergency (He postal code, emergency contact Grammar: Imperatives; past te happening in the moment, pro Pragmatics: Tone to indicate a ense of very common verbs for re nouns n emergency/non-emergency; e first name, last name, phone nu isn't breathing.), property eme or personal information fields in eporting an emergency, present expressions to appeal for help; gi rgency (break in, stolen, a form (first name, last name, tense for an emergency Learning Strategies Strategies for: Recognizing requests for repetition and clarification Understanding the typical sequence of questions for information Strategies for: Giving personal information clearly Memorizing common formulaic expressions/phrases to ask for help in an emergency Skimming to determine purpose Scanning visuals/headings and to help find specific information Writing conventions for address, phone numbers, etc. Writing information in the correct sections of the form Printing legibly Proof-reading to ensure accuracy - 1 Tasks Listen to a 911 call and identify simple details between the dispatcher and the caller.
+Language Focus vocabulary to describe a medic damaged), fire emergency (He Grammar: Imperatives; past to happening in the moment, pro Pragmatics: Tone to indicate a ense of very common verbs for re nouns n emergency/non-emergency; e first name, last name, phone nu isn't breathing.), property emer eporting an emergency, present xpressions to appeal for help; g t tense for an emergency Language and Learning Strategies Strategies for: Recognizing requests for repetition and clarification Understanding the typical sequence of questions for information Strategies for: • Giving personal information clearly • Memorizing common formulaic expressions/phrases to ask for help in an emergency Skimming to determine purpose Scanning to find specific information Writing conventions for address, phone numbers, etc. Writing information in the correct sections of the form Printing legibly Proof-reading to ensure accuracy Assessment Tasks Listen to a 911 call and identify simple details between the dispatcher and the caller.
 Ask for help in an emergency and include a simple description of the problem.
 Read an information sheet about calling 911.
 Complete an emergency contact form.